laravel/docs/filesystem.md

 #### FTP Driver Configuration

 Laravel's Flysystem integrations works great with FTP; however, a sample configuration is not included with the framework's default `filesystems.php` configuration file.
-If you need to configure a FTP filesystem, you may use the example configuration below:
+If you need to configure an FTP filesystem, you may use the example configuration below:

     'ftp' => [
         'driver'   => 'ftp',